 In strong contrast with the above named charges, let me adduce the language of my Lord, shewing that it is Divine.
 We are held accountable for the manner in which we treat it.
-When our Lord, having loved his own,' would shew them his love 'unto the end,' he arose from supper and proceeded ' to wash their feet."
+When our Lord, having loved his own,' would shew them his love 'unto the end,' he arose from supper and proceeded 'to wash their feet."
 Their modesty led them to decline such an act of condescension He assured them they did not know why he did it; but should 'know hereafter.'
 They would have known then, had his purpose been to purify them or relieve them from distress.
-Their personal impurity or pain would in that case have suggested to them his design ; but as they were not in distress, nor their feet in need of washing, they did not perceive his design.
+Their personal impurity or pain would in that case have suggested to them his design; but as they were not in distress, nor their feet in need of washing, they did not perceive his design.
 He 'afterwards' told them according to his promise, what his object was.
-He gave them 'an example.'
-But it is not to be followed ?
-Yes, it is, 'that ye should DO AS I have done unto you."-When religion becomes popular, we shall be unwil-ling, O Lord, to do as thou hast done!
-Well, says he, you are no better than 1 am.
+He gave them an example.
+But it is not to be followed?
+Yes, it is, 'that ye should DO as I have done unto you."-When religion becomes popular, we shall be unwilling, O Lord, to do as thou hast done!
+Well, says he, you are no better than I am.
 'If I, your Lord and Master, have washed your feet, ye ought also to wash one another's feet.'
-But this would urge us to do the very thing to which we are utterly disinclined · Verily, verily, I say unto you, the servant is not greater than his Lord.'
+But this would urge us to do the very thing to which we are utterly disinclined ly, verily, I say unto you, the servant is not greater than his Lord.'
 If it is not beneath my dignity, it should not be beneath your's.
 You should not disdain to do what your Lord has done.
 This is my love to you.
-I command you to 'love one another as I have loved you.'
+I command you to love one another as I have loved you.
 John, xiii, 1-34.

-But the Elder affirms, with great asperity, 'that it was never done in creation,' till now!
+But the Elder affirms, with great asperity, that it was never done in creation, till now!
 Yes it has been.

-You 'No, I say it has not been, nev r in credition ?' are, my dear sir, uninformed on that point.
+'No, I say it has not been, nev r in credition!' are, my dear sir, uninformed on that point.
 Our Lord's command has been observed.
 It has been preserved even by the Papacy, in much greater purity than the Lord's Supper.
-The Pope himself observes it.
-You are not, I-hope, prouder than the Pope; if (greater' in this, than your Lord !
-The Papacy has corrupted all the ordinances; but it furnishes historic testimony, to prove their perpetuity, and their observance down to the pre-sent period.
-Those who deny the historic and scripis life everlasting ;' but those who 'love and make a! lie'-an ingenious falsehood, to get round the cross, connected with the commandment, shall be found outside the city among 'whoremongers, murderers, and idolators.'
-Those only who no his commandments, shall be blessed - have right to the tree of life, and enter in through the gates into the city.
+The Pope himself observes it. are not, I hope, prouder than the Pope; if 'greater' in this, than your Lord!
+The Papacy has corrupted all the ordinances; but it furnishes historic testimony, to prove their perpetuity, and their observance down to the present period.
+Those who deny the historic and scrip-"offence, to be punished by the" priest.
+It is said to tural testimony, on this point, should read Jesus's solbe "earthly, sensual and devlish!"
+He who does it, though with all reverence, is denominated a "demon." a commandment-and I know that his commandment is life everlasting; but those who 'love and make a! lie'-an ingenious falsehood, to get round the cross, connected with the commandment, shall be found outside the city among 'whoremongers, murderers, and idolators.'
+Those only who no his commandments, shall be blessed-'have right to the tree of life, and enter in through the gates into the city.

-Every thing we do should be done to the glory of God-every act of worship should be performed with a 'single eve,' an humble, contrite spirit, and a sincere regard to propriety.
+Every thing we do should be done to the glory of God-every act of worship should be performed with a 'single eye,' an humble, contrite spirit, and a sincere regard to propriety.
 'Decently and in order' is the Divine direction in all worship.
 No act of worship, no course of conduct, can be acceptable to our 'Holy Lord, God.' except it proceed from a holy motive.
-The Lord locketh on the heart, and says to us all.
+The Lord looketh on the heart, and says to us all.
 'If ye love me, keep my commandments."
-Amen !
+Amen!